 Critical Language Scholarship (U.S. Dept. of State)

-• Current undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters)
+- Undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters)

 Please see 2019 CLS Institute Language Levels for more information on language pre-requisites for individual institutes *Although the CLS Program will work with awarded students to secure a visa for the CLS institute host country, the program cannot be held responsible for other countries' visa requirements and/or the denial of a student's application for a visa.
 CLS awards are contingent upon the participant securing a host-country visa, and all awardees must meet deadlines and host country requirements set for obtaining a visa.

-Award summary and conditions: Critical Language Scholarships (CLS) institutes provide fully-funded group-based intensive language instruction and structured cultural enrichment experiences for seven to ten weeks for U.S. citizen undergraduate, Master's and Ph.D. students.
+Award summary and conditions: Critical Language Scholarships (CLS) institutes provide fully funded group-based intensive language instruction and structured cultural enrichment experiences for seven to ten weeks for U.S. citizen undergraduate, Master's and Ph.D. students.
 Levels available for each language are as follows: (Please see website for definition of language level.)

-• Arabic, Persian: Advanced beginning, intermediate or advanced level;
+- Arabic, Persian: Advanced beginning, intermediate or advanced level;

 - Chinese, Japanese, Russian: Intermediate or advanced level.

 Countries may include: Azerbaijan, Bangladesh, China, Egypt, India, Indonesia, Japan, Jordan, Morocco, Oman, Russia, South Korea, Tajikistan, Tunisia, Turkey, or others where the target languages are spoken.

 - Online application

-• Transcripts-official or unofficial (If you are a freshman in college and do not yet have first term grades, you must still submit an unofficial transcript to show your courses in progress.)
+- Transcripts-official or unofficial (If you are a freshman in college and do not yet have first term grades, you must still submit an unofficial transcript to show your courses in progress.)

 - Language evaluation (1) if you are applying for the advanced beginning program or higher.
 Your language evaluator may also write one of your general recommendations.
-Letters must be received by the application deadline.
+Letters must be received by application deadline.